Andrey-RV/BaseConversion/README.md

-# Base Converstion
+# Base Conversion
-This is a package made as a learning project containing classes and methods to convert a value between binary, decimal and hexadecimal without using the standart conversion using the int() class.
+This is a package made as a learning project containing classes and methods to convert a value between binary, decimal and hexadecimal without using the standard conversion using the int() class.

 ## Requirements
 To run the program, you'll need Python 3.9 or above to avoid any errors related to Type Hints from PEP 585.
 To start, download or clone the repository, and navigate to the project directory